 We are long-term investors who recognize that value is not created in a single quarter or even in a single year.
 Long-term, enduring value

 is created over years of hard work with smart decisions and prudent long-range planning.
-At Appleseed, we examine a company's Environmental,
+As the adviser to Appleseed, we examine a company's Environmental,

 Social, and Governance (ESG) factors when we evaluate an investment, when we communicate with management, and when we vote on shareholder initiatives.